 Introduction Of Shop-the-look Ads.

 Pinterest introduced the shop-the-look ads feature to allow pinners to discover more products and make purchases seamlessly.
-With shop, the look ads service, product sellers, and business owners can tag as much as 25 items within a pinned image.
+With shop, the look ads service, product sellers sites such as gumroad, and business owners can tag as much as 25 items within a pinned image.
 Users will then be linked or connected to different purchase pages for each item within the pinned image.
 Business owners and sellers pay to get more visibility for their shop-the-look pins.

 Select partners in Brazil, France, Germany, Japan, and UK markets are already leveraging shop the look ads for their businesses.
 With shop the look services, business outfits and sellers can showcase an extensive inventory of their products with a buy button that connects the consumers with the websites of these sellers for purchase or checkout.
 This also means that sellers can maintain a direct connection with consumers.